 A distinguished Quaker lawyer and supporter of the revolution, he spent much of the post-revolutionary era defending people who refused to take Pennsylvania’s loyalty oaths.
 As important were his abolitionist efforts which finally resulted in his drafting the act that set into motion the abolition of slavery on the Commonwealth – the first process of its kind in the new United States.

-Lewis’s remodeling of the original farm house was plain on the outside but there were many elegant, if not showy, interior details.
+Lewis’s remodeling of the original farm house was plain on the outside but there were many elegant, if not showy, interior details like the four niches with classical surrounds in the foyer (probably for portrait busts) and beautiful punch and gouge chair rails.
 The mantle pieces are carved with applied figures – a less expensive alternative to the fine carving found in the Powell House.

 So far so good but the real fireworks start at the two massive Greek revival additions on either end added by the next occupants – the Hemphil family who operated one of the first American porcelain factories.
 In keeping with more elaborate entertaining of the period, the pavilion on the left is a large ball room on the ground floor with bedrooms above.
 The pavilion on the right encased what had been a separate kitchen on the ground floor and a formal dining room on the second floor with connection winding servant’s stair and dumb waiter to the kitchen below.

 Both of these rooms are spectacular high ceilinged rooms with enormous windows creating light filled spaces.
 On the outside, stucco scored like stone and large volute forms at the cornice are elements of a stripped down version of the Greek revival style.